 Her training peaks in intensity before competition and she will spend all day working on routes and doing mock competitions.
-She splits her time between the local world class gyms in Boulder, her home wall, and the Team USA training facility in Salt Lake City.
+She splits her time between the local world-class gyms in Boulder, her home wall, and the Team USA training facility in Salt Lake City.

 Team ABC was a big part of Brooke’s training.
 ABC is both a Youth team and a specific Youth training climbing gym started by Brooke’s Mom and Dad – much of the coaching done by her Mom Robyn.
-The team have produced some of the USA’s best climbers and both Brooke and her older Brother Shawn were there from Day 1.
+The team has produced some of the USA’s best climbers and both Brooke and her older Brother Shawn were there from Day 1.

 Brooke Raboutou Competition Results

 Brooke started competing in Local and National comps from a young age.
-In IFSC Youth World Championships she took six medals over Lead, Bouldering and Combined with her most consistent placing being Lead – where she never took less than Bronze.
+In IFSC Youth World Championships she took six medals over Lead, Bouldering, and Combined with her most consistent placing being Lead – where she never took less than Bronze.